Riyam224/Tasks-manager---Dismissible_and_ReorderableList/README.md

 home_view.dart

 Implements the task list screen with:
 	•	ReorderableListView for drag & drop reordering
 	•	Dismissible widget for swipe-to-delete
 	•	Checkbox to mark tasks completed
 	•	SnackBar for undo functionality
 	•	Custom AppBar and card-based UI

 ⸻

 📦 Dependencies

-This project uses only Flutter’s core libraries, so no extra packages are required.
+This project uses only Flutter core libraries, so no extra packages are required.

 ⸻